cakeio-unreal/cakeio-unreal.github.io/docs/core-api/directories.md

 ## Overview
 Cake IO provides CakeDir objects that offer a comprehensive and ergonomic interface for directory traversal and other common directory IO operations.
 Just like CakeFile objects, CakeDir objects store their paths using CakePath objects.
-In addition to their path, however, CakeDir objects also have a special array of [CakeFileExt](file-extensions.md) objects, called the **file extension filter**, which can be used to filter the results when traversing through the files of a directory.
+In addition to their path, however, CakeDir objects also store a collection of [CakeFileExt](/core-api/file-extensions/) objects, called the **file extension filter**, which can be used to selectively visit the files contained in a directory.

---8<-- "native-bp-diff.md"

 ### Source Code Information
 === "C++"